rozek/blockly-ai-playground/README.md

 ## DIY AI Applications ##

-Now that you saw numerous examples for the custom blocks provided by the "blockly-ai-playground", find some simple but useful examples you could build yourself.
+Now that you saw numerous examples for the custom blocks provided by the "blockly-ai-playground", here are some simple but useful examples of actual AI-assisted applications you (or your students) could build yourself/themselves.

 ### Translator ###